×

 Example:

-For care scripts and retail signage, the assistant flags jargon and suggests warmer, policy-safe language that survives legal without sounding robotic.
+For care scripts and retail signage, the AI assistant highlights jargon and suggests warmer, compliant language that meets legal requirements without sounding robotic.

 Fairness and Consistency